Travels

 In April 2014, I joined The Children's Institute of Hong Kong, which provided 1:1 and small group teaching to approximately 25 children on the spectrum, with some students attending integrated classes at its neighbouring affiliated mainstream school.

-Working alongside both international and local colleagues opened my eyes and mind to how different cultures regard mental health issues and the many ways ABA could be interpreted and used in an agency-settings as well as a school-settings.
+Working alongside both international and local colleagues opened my eyes and mind to how different cultures regard those with learning difficulties, and the many ways ABA could be interpreted and used in an agency-settings as well as a school-settings.

 THAILAND